klaytn/klaytn-docs/docs/node/service-chain/anchoring.md

 ## Main-Bridge
 In Main-Bridge, if chain indexing option is enabled, you can find the anchoring tx hash by a service chain block hash like below.
-You can refer to [Service Chain API](../../api/servicechain.md#convertChildChainBlockHashToParentChainTxHash) for more details.
+You can refer to [mainbridge APIs](../../bapp/json-rpc/api-references/mainbridge.md#mainbridge_convertServiceChainBlockHashToMainChainTxHash) for more details.

 ```javascript
 > mainbridge.convertServiceChainBlockHashToMainChainTxHash("0xeadc6a3a29a20c13824b5df1ba05cca1ed248d046382a4f2792aac8a6e0d1880")